EphraimOAgyeman/Microsoft-Excel/README.md

 =IF(Condition), Return Action, IF(Condition 2), Return Action, Else Return Action
 ```

-> NB: The conditions can have AND/OR
+> NB: The conditions can have AND/OR and be sure to add indenting to code for readability and more